AbhinayAmbati/anon-nearby/README.md

 1. **Session Initialization**: User accesses the application and receives a randomly generated codename for anonymous identification.

-2. **Location Permission**: Application requests geolocation access to determine user's current coordinates.
+2. **Mode Selection**: User chooses their preferred connection method from the dashboard:
+   - **Proximity**: Requests location to auto-match with random nearby users.
+   - **Public Room**: Requests location to join or create a local group chat.
+   - **Private Room**: Creates a named room with a shareable link for friends.

+3. **Connection Establishment**:
-3. **Proximity Scanning**: Backend continuously searches for other active users within the configured radius using Redis geospatial queries.
+   - *Proximity*: Backend scans for active users within radius and pairs them.

-4. **Automatic Matching**: When compatible users are found, they are instantly connected to a private chat room.
+   - *Public*: User joins a persistent room anchored to their location.
+   - *Private*: User shares the generated link; others join via URL.

-5. **Real-Time Communication**: Users can exchange messages through Socket.IO-powered real-time messaging.
+4. **Real-Time Communication**: Users exchange messages and files through Socket.IO.
+Messages are ephemeral and exist only in memory.

-6. **Session Termination**: When either user disconnects, the chat room and all associated data are immediately destroyed.
+5. **Session Termination**:
+   - *Proximity*: Chat ends when either user leaves.
+   - *Group Rooms*: Room persists until the last user leaves.

 ## Technical Implementation Details